qexat/garnet/doc/types.md

 # Specific goals

-Nominal types instead of structural.
-Because I like it when types are real, instead of just pretending they're real.
+Both nominal types (`A` and `B` are not the same type even if they have the same declaration) and structural types, because both are useful for different things.

 I want to be able to have modules and structs be basically interchangable, 'cause...  modules are just compile-time singleton structs.
 Zig does something like this.
+Structs are potentially also essentially a trait/interface definition.

 I'm not sure I want to have explicit compile-time evaluation, though it might end up being there anyway.